-During local fire restrictions and fire bans, Yellowhead County WILL NOT ACCEPT or other combustible items at County transfer sites.
+During local fire restrictions and fire bans, Yellowhead County WILL NOT ACCEPT wood or other combustible items at County transfer sites.

 Notice for County Residents!